chellej80/Embarr-Equestrian-Trivia/README.md

     - Add a button to share results to social media.
     - Save your high scores using localStorage.
     - Add a countdown timer to see if people can beat the clock.
+    - Hide the text when starting the quiz.
+    - Integrate the quiz page with the main master website, add a header/ navigation/ further quiz sections of various levels/ topics & footer.

 ## Languages Used